Lila's Forensic Pathway

 • Level 4: $8,000/year for 3.0-3.49 GPA

-• Most realistic read for Lila now: the $14,000/year level is the best current working estimate if GPA stays at 3.8+ and test scores do not jump into the top band.
+• Most realistic read for Lila now: the $14,000/year level is the best current working estimate if GPA stays strong and test scores do not jump into the top band.

-• Meaning: WVU is the easier school in this pair to budget around with reasonable confidence.
+• Meaning: WVU remains the easier school in this pair to budget around with reasonable confidence.

 Key deadlines tied to cost and scholarships